TES Images

 About My Photo Expeditions

-My particular interest in photographing cultural ceremonies and tribal rituals has resulted in documentary coverage of the Maha Kumbh Mela & Pushkar Camel Fair of India; the 2,000-year-old performance-ritual of Theyyam in Kerala; Timket (Epiphany) festival in Ethiopia; the Hindu festivals in Bali, the ritualistic dances of the Advisasis of Chhattisgarh, the Tantric-based dances of Bhutan, the incredibly photogenic Theyyam trance dances, and the violent exorcisms practiced in various Sufi shrines of India.
+My particular interest in photographing cultural ceremonies and tribal rituals has resulted in documentary coverage of Holi, the Maha Kumbh Mela & Pushkar Camel Fair of India; the 2,000-year-old performance-ritual of Theyyam in Kerala; Timket (Epiphany) festival in Ethiopia; the Hindu festivals in Bali, the ritualistic dances of the Advisasis of Chhattisgarh, the Tantric-based dances of Bhutan, the incredibly photogenic Theyyam trance dances, and the violent exorcisms practiced in various Sufi shrines of India, as well as rubbing shoulders with the self-mutilating devotees of Kali.

 Tewfic El-Sawy aka "The Travel Photographer"